tapis-project/documentation/source/technical/workflows/tasks.rst

     **Image Build**

-    Builds Docker and Singularity images from recipe files and pushes the to repositories or stores the resultant image in some archive(specified in the pipeline definition)
+    Builds Docker and Singularity images from recipe files and pushes them to repositories or stores the resultant image in some archive(specified in the pipeline definition)

     **Image Build Task Attributes Table**